philipskokoh/rclc/README.md

 For more details about Rich Context and other related research, see the white paper ["Rich Context in the Administrative Data Research Facility"](https://coleridgeinitiative.org/assets/docs/ADRF%20White%20Paper_%20Rich%20Context.pdf).

 The first iteration of the [Rich Context Competition](https://coleridgeinitiative.org/richcontextcompetition) (during late 2018-early 2019) established the potential to apply the latest machine learning research toward search and discovery of research datasets.
-A book now in production --
+A book now in production —
 [*Rich Search and Discovery for Research Datasets: Building the next generation of scholarly infrastructure*](https://tinyurl.com/richcontextbook)
---  summarizes that initial machine learning competition and approaches taken by leading teams, plus key takeaways.
+—  summarizes that initial machine learning competition and approaches taken by leading teams, plus key takeaways.

-This next iteration of the competition has been based on “state of the art” (SOTA) leaderboards that track ML research, such as [NLP-progress](https://nlpprogress.com/) and [PapersWithCode](https://paperswithcode.com/sota).
+This next (ongoing) iteration of the competition has been based on “state of the art” (SOTA) leaderboards that track ML research, such as [NLP-progress](https://nlpprogress.com/) and [PapersWithCode](https://paperswithcode.com/sota).

 Sponsors of this research include
 [Schmidt Futures](https://schmidtfutures.com/),